Is a Tiny Home Investment Right for You?

 Financing—tiny homes are only collateral after they are built, so some have a hard time getting a bank loan.
 This is a great opportunity to utilize a policy loan from your Wealth Maximization Account.
 Partner with a builder who will offer you a VIN number and a contract before they start to build the home.

 Offer personal loans to others—if you have cash availability, you can create investment opportunities by offering loans for other buyers and set your own terms.
 You can also use the cash flow banking aspect of a whole life insurance policy to loan money to other buyers or builders, which offers you twice the benefits.
 When you borrow against the cash value of your policy and loan the money elsewhere at a higher interest rate, you earn interest off the parties you loan to as well as on the cash value of your Wealth Maximization Account.
 To learn more about the multiple benefits of a Wealth Maximization Account as part of The Perpetual Wealth Strategy, access Paradigm Life’s free eCourse here.

 Overall, tiny home investments require you to do your homework, research your land restrictions, and get to know the community, with the end goal being to make money and have fun.
 New and creative ways to grow wealth are constantly flowing from the tiny home movement—and it’s just reaching its stride.
 We can say with confidence is that now is the time when your opportunity is golden.

 Our goal at Paradigm Life is to help people find ways to build wealth and have access to liquid cash for other investments.
-To learn more about real estate investing with whole life insurance, we invite you to schedule a free consultation with one of our Wealth Strategists.
+To learn more about real estate investing with whole life insurance, we invite you to with one of our Wealth Strategists.